BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 - Where the curve switches from increasing to decreasing
 - Where ƒ''(x) = 0; the point of inflection for those of you who remember calculus.

+If you're not using VCM, you'll have to manually paint and blur and smear to make a gradient.

+If you are using VCM:
+- Leave the first colour option as pure black.
+- Set the second colour option to a value within the ranges defined above.